Go Back

 Instructions

-Add Liquids and Seasoning: Gradually pour in the chicken stock, stirring constantly to avoid lumps.
-Add the diced tomatoes, remaining Cajun seasoning, smoked paprika, cayenne pepper, and bay leaf.
-Bring to a simmer and cook for about 10 minutes, stirring occasionally.
-The mixture should thicken nicely.
+Combine Other Ingredients: Slowly pour in the seafood stock, stirring continuously to avoid lumps.
+Add the diced tomatoes (with juice), Cajun seasoning, smoked paprika, cayenne pepper, salt, and black pepper.
+Bring the mixture to a simmer.

-Add the Shrimp: Reduce the heat to low, then gently fold in the seasoned shrimp.
-Simmer the étouffée for an additional 5-7 minutes, or until the shrimp are cooked through and opaque.
-Remove the bay leaf before serving.
+Add Shrimp: Once the mixture is simmering, gently fold in the shrimp.
+Cook for about 5-7 minutes, or until the shrimp are pink and opaque.